 However, if we cover the garden, the soil will improve yearly.

-The best and easiest cover to work with is compost.
+The easiest cover to work with is compost.
 It can be all-plant compost or a mixture of well-rotted manure and compost.
 You will need about 1 inch/3 cm of compost annually.

-In dry climates, wood chips work well as mulch.
+Wood chips work well as mulch in dry climates.
 Make sure you use the right wood chips for the garden because you will be planting them in spring.
 Again, add about 1 inch/3 cm annually.

 Remember that there is no need to turn the soil either in the fall or spring.
 A covered garden turns into a no-till garden right away.